JosephDuffy/Partial/README.md

 ## Dealing with `Optional`s

-Partials mirrors the properties of the wrapping type exactly, meaning that optional properties will still be optional.
-This isn't much of a problem with the `value(for:)` and `setValue(_:for:)` functions, but can be a bit more cumbersome when using the subscripts (including the dynamic member lookup).
+Partials mirror the properties of the wrapping type exactly, meaning that optional properties will still be optional.
+This isn't much of a problem with the `value(for:)` and `setValue(_:for:)` functions, but can be a bit more cumbersome when using dynamic member lookup because the optional will be wrapped in another optional.

 These examples will use a type that has an optional property: